 Each time you charge, you borrow money from the card issuer.
-However, because credit cards offer a revolving balance option, you are not required to repay the entire loan.
-Instead, as long as you make at least the minimum requested payment, you can carry the remainder over to the next month.
-The credit card companies desire this, since Interest will be added to the balance.
-However there is no interest charged if you do not carry your balance over from month to month.
+Because credit cards offer a revolving balance option, you are not required to repay the entire loan.
+As long as you make at least the minimum required payment, you can carry the remainder over to the next month.
+However interest charges will be added to the balance.
+There is no interest charged if you do not carry your balance over from month to month.

-Credit cards have high interest rates and how you use them (account balance, payment history, etc.) will affect your credit history and score.
+Credit cards have high interest rates and how you use them will affect your credit history and score.